Threat Modeling with DFDs A Practical Guide for Secure Applications

 • And helps you visualize data movement, processes, and external entities.

-Well, dfds are critical for finding those sneaky vulnerabilities early in the development game, ensuring data is handled securely, and making sure your processes are running smoothly.
-They also help your security and dev teams actually talk to each other which it's always a plus!
+DFDs are critical for finding those sneaky vulnerabilities early in the development game, ensuring data is handled securely, and making sure your processes are running smoothly.
+They also help your security and dev teams actually talk to each other, which is always a plus!

 • It helps in identifying vulnerabilities early in the development lifecycle.